ksamuk/gene_flow_linkage/README.md

 *Kieran Samuk, Greg Owens, Diana Rennison, Kira Delmore, Sara Miller and Dolph Schluter.*

 If you have trouble getting the code here to function, or have questions about the dataset, feel free to post an issue.
-You can also me (Kieran Samuk) at samuk@zoology.ubc.ca.
+You can also me reach me (Kieran Samuk) at samuk@zoology.ubc.ca.

 ### Requirements